microsoft/FluidFramework/BREAKING.md

 ### Moved parseAuthErrorClaims from @fluidframework/odsp-driver to @fluidframework/odsp-doclib-utils
 Moved `parseAuthErrorClaims` from `@fluidframework/odsp-driver` to `@fluidframework/odsp-doclib-utils`

-## Refactored token fetcher types in odsp-driver
+### Refactored token fetcher types in odsp-driver
 Streamlined interfaces and types used to facilitate access tokens needed by odsp-driver to call ODSP implementation of Fluid services.
 Added support for passing siteUrl when fetching token that is used to establish co-authoring session for Fluid content stored in ODSP file which is hosted in external tenant.
 This token is used by ODSP ordering service implementation (aka ODSP Push service).

+### DirtyDocument events and property
+The following 3 names have been deprecated - please use new names:
+"dirtyDocument" event -> "dirtyContainer" event "savedDocument" event -> "savedContainer" event isDocumentDirty property -> isDirty property

 ## 0.34 Breaking changes
 - [Aqueduct writeBlob() and BlobHandle implementation removed](#Aqueduct-writeBlob-and-BlobHandle-implementation-removed)